snowme34/hexo-theme-symphony/README.md

 * disableDate

-  Set `true` to disable the data displayed.
+  Set `true` to disable the date displayed.

 * disableWordcount

   Set `true` to disable the wordcount displayed.

+* copyright

+  Set `false` to disable the copyright displayed.

 ### New behavior of post variable